-- (i) Estimates of useful lives of network assets, property and equipment and intangible assets: Management's judgment involves consideration of intended use, industry trends and other factors in determining the expected useful lives of depreciable assets, to determine depreciation methods, the asset's residual value and whether an asset is a qualifying asset for the purposes of capitalizing borrowing costs. - (ii) Capitalization of costs:

-Judgments and estimates are used in assessing the direct labour and other costs capitalized to network assets, property and equipment.

-(iii) Cash generating units:
+- (i) Estimates of useful lives of network assets, property and equipment and intangible assets: Management's judgment involves consideration of intended use, industry trends and other factors in determining the expected useful lives of depreciable assets, to determine depreciation methods, the asset's residual value and whether an asset is a qualifying asset for the purposes of capitalizing borrowing costs. - (ii) Capitalization of costs: Judgments and estimates are used in assessing the direct labour and other costs capitalized to network assets, property and equipment. - (iii) Cash generating units:

-Judgment is required to assess the Company's determination of cash generating units for the purpose of impairment testing.

-(iv) Impairment of non-financial assets:
+Judgment is required to assess the Company's determination of cash generating units for the purpose of impairment testing. - (iv) Impairment of non-financial assets:

-The process to calculate the recoverable amount of our cash generating unit requires use of valuation methods such as the discounted cash flow method which uses significant assumptions including expected future revenue, operating margins, capital investment, discount rate and terminal growth rate.

-(v) Valuation Allowance on Trade Receivables:

-In developing the estimates for an allowance against existing receivables, the Company considers general and industry economic and market conditions as well as credit information available for the customer and the aging of the account.
-The Company applies the IFRS 9 model to record valuation allowances on Trade Receivables.
-See Note 3(c) in the Financial Statements for more detail.
+The process to calculate the recoverable amount of our cash generating unit requires use of valuation methods such as the discounted cash flow method which uses significant assumptions including expected future revenue, operating margins, capital investment, discount rate, terminal growth rate.
+The Company also applied judgement on the use of available market data to estimate the value of its Spectrum holdings. - (v) Valuation Allowance on Trade Receivables: In developing the estimates for an allowance against existing receivables, the Company considers general and industry economic and market conditions as well as credit information available for the customer and the aging of the account.
+Changes in the carrying amount due to changes in economic and market conditions could significantly affect the loss for the period.
+The Company applies the IFRS 9 model to record valuation allowances on Trade Receivables. - (vi) Stock-based compensation: Estimating fair value for stock-based payments requires determining the most appropriate valuation model for a grant, which is dependent on the terms and conditions of the grant.

-(vi) Stock-based compensation:

-Estimating fair value for stock-based payments requires determining the most appropriate valuation model for a grant, which is dependent on the terms and conditions of the grant.
 In valuing stock options, the Company uses the Black-Scholes option pricing model.
-Several assumptions are used in the underlying calculation of fair values of the Company's stock options using the Black-Scholes option pricing model including the expected life of the option, risk-free interest rate and volatility of the underlying stock.

-(vii) Income taxes:

-A deferred tax asset is recognized for unused losses, tax credits and deductible temporary differences to the extent that it is probable that future taxable income will be available against which they can be utilized.
+Several assumptions are used in the underlying calculation of fair values of the Company's stock options using the Black-Scholes option pricing model including the expected life of the option, risk-free interest rate and volatility of the underlying stock. - (vii) Income taxes: A deferred tax asset is recognized for unused losses, tax credits and deductible temporary differences to the extent that it is probable that future taxable income will be available against which they can be utilized.
 Significant estimates are required in evaluating the recoverability of deferred tax assets.
 The Company's assessment is based on existing tax laws, estimates of future profitability and tax planning strategies.